kodemore/chocs-cache/README.md

 ## Cache revalidation

-The middleware provides `ICollectableCache` interfaces that you can use to implement your own cache re-validation.
-It might be just a simple mechanism which just deletes the stale cache, but there are no limitations and more powerful systems might be build on the top of the interface.
+The middleware provides `ICollectableCache` interfaces that you can use to implement your
+cache re-validation.
+It might be just a simple mechanism that just deletes the stale cache, but there are no limitations and more powerful systems might be built on the top of the interface.

-The following diagram represents the way how cache revalidation works in the middleware:
+The following diagram represents the way how to cache revalidation works in the middleware:
 ![Cache Revalidation](./docs/cache_revalidation.png)